hrbrmstr/rradar/README.md

 The following functions are implemented:

+  - `animate_conus_mosaic`: Create an animated weather radar mosaic for the the conterminus U.S.
   - `animate_radar`: Create an animated weather image from a NOAA station
   - `stations`: NOAA U.S. Radar Stations